leoyu037/docker_tutorial/README.md

   #                   the Elasticsearch container)
   ```

 > So what have we done so far?
 We've learned how to connect containers together
-  > with Docker networking and we've put a bunch of them together into a basic
+> with Docker networking, and we've put a bunch of them together into a basic
 > application stack with load balancing.
 On top of that, we're now able to do
 > it easily and consistently with a couple of reusable configuration files and
 > short commands.
 That we were able to reuse the Docker Compose configuration
 > from the first exercise shows that we have the flexibility to both work with
 > parts of a stack and its entirety without rewriting config--that's incredibly
 > convenient!

 --------------------------------------------------------------------------------